jonaswendler/active-time-engagement/README.md

 - Changed key-value pair namings

 Beforeunload now doesn't send the time as well, though users that only spent a second probably shouldn't be counted anyway imho.

+Issues:
+- SPA sites obviously do not work - and are generally a pain in the back (the new iframe?).
+I'd change the timer to 30sec or simply increase the Hits per Session Limit if the company/client has the premium version (360).